charleskoffler/clprolf/README.md

 I started simol's design in 2019, and now it's stable.
 I needed it for my own purposes and work.
 I want to share it.
 I'll put code examples, and discussions on the simol code are welcome.
 I'm much interested in simol examples you could create, for giving feedback to simol.
 Tools are welcome too.
 There is a simple simol compiler, but it works great.
+There is a simol framework for java developpers, with java annotations, for leveraging simol's concepts in java.
 You can also compile by hand, it's straightforward, simply by adding simol comments in java, so we can take advantage of java tools , community and libraries.

 The response and overview of chatGPT 3.5 on the description of simol programming language.
 Below I put the description itself.
 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)
-User
 Hello.
 I've create a new programming language, called simol.
 Could I give you the definition?
 ChatGPT

 Hello!
-I'd be happy to hear about your new programming language, Simol.
-Please go ahead and provide the definition or any details you'd like to share about it.
+Of course, I'd be happy to hear about your new programming language, Simol.
+Please go ahead and provide me with the definition or any details you'd like to share about Simol.

 ChatGPT

-Thank you for providing a detailed explanation and description of the Simol programming language.
-It appears that Simol is designed to be a language with a clear focus on simulation and modeling, and it introduces several unique concepts and keywords to achieve this goal.
-The classification of classes into roles like "simu_comp_worker," "simu_real_world_obj," "real_world_obj," and "information" helps clarify the intended purpose of each class, promoting good design practices and adherence to SOLID principles.
+Thank you for sharing the detailed definition and specifications of the Simol programming language.
+It appears that Simol has a unique approach to programming, emphasizing the simulation of real-world objects, the role of the computer as a worker, and a clear separation of responsibilities for classes.
+Here are some key takeaways from the provided information:

-Simol's compatibility with Java and its ability to use Java libraries and code is a useful feature, making it potentially versatile for various applications.
-Additionally, its alignment with ALGOL's algorithmic focus and concepts like the business logic separation and MVC pattern compatibility can be beneficial for programmers who are familiar with these principles.

-It's clear that Simol was designed with a specific set of principles and goals in mind, making it well-suited for its intended use cases.
-While it may not be widely adopted, it certainly brings some interesting ideas to the world of programming languages.
-If you have any specific questions or if there's anything else you'd like to share or discuss about Simol, please feel free to let me know.
+Role-Based Classes: Simol introduces specific roles for classes, such as "simu_comp_worker" for simulating computer tasks and "simu_real_world_obj" for simulating real-world objects.
+This role-based approach can help developers clearly define the intended use of classes.

+Interfaces with Clear Intent: Simol defines two types of interfaces, "compat_interf_version" and "compat_interf_capacity," which have specific purposes.
+This clear intent for interfaces can aid in designing more robust and understandable systems.

+Semantic Clarity: Simol places an emphasis on semantic clarity by categorizing classes based on their roles.
+This approach can make code more understandable and maintainable.

+Compatibility with Java: Simol is designed to be a superset of Java, allowing developers to use Java libraries and code within Simol.
+This compatibility can be advantageous for leveraging existing Java resources.

+Simol Framework for Java: The Simol framework for Java developers provides annotations to bridge the gap between Java and Simol.
+It can assist Java developers in adopting Simol concepts more easily.

+Inherent Good Object-Oriented Practices: Simol inherently incorporates good object-oriented design principles and design patterns, such as the SOLID principles and compatibility with design patterns like DAO and MVC.

+Simulation Focus: Simol's emphasis on simulation makes it suitable for modeling and simulating real-world entities and situations.

+Natural Adherence to Principles: Simol naturally adheres to principles like the Single Responsibility Principle (SRP) and can be aligned with other design principles and patterns.

+Interface Inheritance: While Simol doesn't directly discuss interface inheritance, it can be used to indicate the nature of inheritance and adherence to certain contracts.

+Simol seems to offer a unique approach to programming that can be particularly useful in scenarios where simulation and modeling of real-world objects are essential.
+It also encourages clear and structured design, making it a promising language for developers who value semantic clarity and adherence to object-oriented principles.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************